rioastamal/lightsail-miab-installer/README.md

 ### I cannot send an email, what's wrong?

-check the rejection messages for specific reasons and review the mail server logs at `/var/log/mail.log` or `/var/log/syslog` for further insights.
+Check the rejection messages for specific reasons and review the mail server logs at `/var/log/mail.log` or `/var/log/syslog` for further insights.

 ### I am not receiving any emails, what's wrong?